Foot Reflexology Side Effects

 If you still find your reflexology sessions result in detoxing to the point of discomfort or noticable fatique, you might try cutting back to one session per week until your body catches up with the process and balances itself in healing.

-Featured Foot Resource: Podiatry Channel: Foot reflexology is offered as viable health resource but sometimes there are structural or disease-related problems with the feet.
+Foot reflexology is offered as viable health resource but sometimes there are structural or disease-related problems with the feet.
 To learn more about foot problems arising from conditions such as arthritis and diabetes, as well as good general information on foot conditions including Plantar Fasciitis, Hammertoes, MRSA and Peripheral Neuropathy, please visit Podiatry Today

 Health Care Disclaimer: There is evidence of foot reflexology being around as far back as ancient egypt.
 It is considered one of the safest, least invasive alternative healing modalitites.
 However, the information contained in any natural healing / spiritual wellness article should not be considered substitution for any personal medical advice that may be indicated.
-The educational alternative health care information on this site is strictly that, educational.
-While foot reflexology is a wonderful, natural healing modality, please consult with your chosen healthcare professional on any serious medical concerns including unexplained fatique that does not pass within a day or two.